Skip to main content

 DROP-OFF ZONES

 If you do not want to park, you may use the clearly marked drop-off zones.
 Please ensure your child is ready to exit the vehicle quickly to avoid delays and ensure the smooth flow of traffic.
-DO NOT park in the drop-off zones or use the Bus drop-off zones.
+DO NOT park on the main road leading to the Primary and Secondary parking areas, in the drop-off zones or the Bus drop-off zones.

 Thank you for your cooperation in following these guidelines, which help us maintain a safe and organised environment for all students and staff.